 Outpatient services are considered to be foundational services for any behavioral health system.
 Outpatient services may include diagnosis and evaluation, screening and intake, counseling, psychotherapy, behavior management, psychiatry, psychological testing and assessment, laboratory, and ancillary services.

-Measures - Expertise in the treatment of trauma related conditions is to be established through training
+Measures - Percent of CSB Outpatient provider staff that have received the required 8 hours of trauma focused training within the first year of employment and 4 hours in each subsequent year or until 40 hours of trauma-focused training can be demonstrated

-Benchmark - CSB should provide a minimum for outpatient behavioral healthcare providers of 8 hours of trauma focused training in treatment modalities to serve adults, children/adolescents and their families within the first year of employment and 4 hours in each subsequent years or until 40 hours of trauma focused treatment can be demonstrated.
+Benchmark - Benchmark is 95% of above mentioned staff.

 Monitoring: Provide training data regarding required trauma training yearly in July when completing evidence-based practice survey.